Anoncheg1/firstly-search/README.md

 # Notes

-dired-explorer.el package have same functionality for Dired mode.
+dired-explorer.el package have the same functionality for Dired mode.